nyrkovalex/get.me/README.md

 # Future

 * The flow described above is to be automated
 * Dependency resolution mechanism so one can build all dependencies with single command
 * More installers and builders to come especially Installer capable of installing Builder and Installer plugins
 * Docs, manuals and guides

-_Contributions welcome!_ Beware that coding style on this project is rather weird for java world.
+# How may I help

-Feel free to contact me I won't bite :)
+0. There's an [issue list](https://github.com/nyrkovalex/get.me/issues) which contains recent issues.
+Fork, code, send me a pull request — I won't bite :)
+1. Feedback, suggestions, ideas, pretty much anything